+Do you need insurance for your online business?
 It’s a good question.
 The short answer is “No”.
-But you do need protection.
+But you do need legal protection.

 If you had a physical ‘bricks and mortar’ shop, you would have insurance to protect the goods you are selling against theft, fire and damage, among other things.
-You would also have insurance for ‘slip fall’ claims in the event a customer entered your shop and fell or was injured.
+You would also have insurance for ‘slip fall’ claims if a customer entered your shop and fell or was injured.

 These insurances are a requirement for physical shop fronts but what about your online shop?
 What might you be liable for?

-If you sell goods or services online through your e-commerce business, your customers may make claims for damages or injuries caused by your products.
-There are a number of things they may try to sue you for, such as: allergies to your food or beauty products; injuries caused by clothing or electrical products you sell; financial loss for advice you gave, etc. And you may be liable, in some cases, even if you have not manufactured the products yourself or you’re importing the goods from manufacturers overseas.
+If you sell goods or services online through your ecommerce business, your customers may claim damages or injuries caused by your products.
+They may try to sue you for several things, such as allergies to your food or beauty products; injuries caused by clothing or electrical products you sell; financial loss for advice you gave, etc. And you may be liable even if you have not manufactured the products or are importing the goods from manufacturers overseas.

 Is insurance worth it?

-There are more general business continuation insurance policies which may protect for some instances of business interruption but they usually require a minimum number of days of interruption before you can claim and would not cover you for any liability claim issues.
+More general business continuation insurance policies may protect against some instances of business interruption.
+Still, they usually require a minimum number of days of interruption before you can claim and would not cover you for any liability claim issues.

 Insurance policies can be expensive too.
 Especially if they are very difficult to claim against and you rarely qualify to be paid for any claim.

-If you do decide to have obtain an insurance policy of any type, ensure you read the policy terms very carefully.
-Do not rely solely on what the insurance sales person or broker tells you.
+If you decide to obtain an insurance policy of any type, ensure you read the policy terms carefully.
+Do not rely solely on what the insurance salesperson or broker tells you.
 And ask a lot of “what if” questions.